w3c/csswg-drafts/css-color-3/transition-cr-2017.md

 https://drafts.csswg.org/css-color-3/

-First Tuesday or Thursday after a sucessful transition decision.
+First Tuesday or Thursday after a successful transition decision.

 ## The document Abstract and Status sections